-With every cryonics case, our first and most important tool for slowing degradation is external cooling.
+With every cryonics case, our first tool for slowing degradation is to induce hypothermia with external cooling.
 We have performed some basic testing on cooling rates for different kinds of external cooling.

-This is an ongoing project, and this page will be updated regularly with new data.
+A series of human cadavers were used.
 A temperature probe array was placed through a burr hole in the midline of the vertex of the calvarium.
+The probe was designed to stop firmly against the exterior of the skull bone.
+From that point, it extended down 8 cm to a thermocouple (TC) at the tip.
+This TC was labeled "Brain Core".
+A second TC was placed 3 cm from the tip, or 5 cm from the exterior bone surface, and labeled "Brain Mid".
+A third TC was placed manually by diagonally inserting it between the brain and the dura mater.
+This TC was labeled "Brain Surf".
 Opening was sealed with wax or epoxy, and scalp was approximated and stapled.
-An additional thermocouple was placed through the right nares and advanced into the nasopharynx.
+A final TC was placed through the right nares and advanced into the nasopharynx.
 CT scan was performed to verify placement of all probes and to record for future analysis complex parameters such as volume and density.
 Cephalon was enclosed in a plastic bag and warmed in a water bath until stable at 37°C. Initiated one of a number of cooling protocols, using software to record cooling curves.

 This chart summarizes the Averages from each of the above charts.

 This comparison is from http://www.alcor.org/Library/html/fried.html.
-While this data is interesting, it's not very closely related to our data.
-In the comparison below, CPR was being performed, so blood was moving.
-Heat was was being transferred from the body core up into the brain, and also from the blood out into the bath.
-This is a more complex and variable scenario than our static cooling.
+While this data is interesting, for the reasons listed above, it's not very closely related to our data.
+These are more complex and variable scenarios than our static cooling.